Azure Data Studio Retired Feb 28, 2026

 How to Migrate from Azure Data Studio

 Moving from Azure Data Studio to Jam SQL Studio takes just a few minutes.
-Here's everything you need to know to make the switch before the February 2026 deadline.
+Here's everything you need to know to make the switch.

 1